A Fabulous Paris In A Day Itinerary: 9 Best Places To Visit

 Honestly, you can expect to have a very packed and somehow rushed day.
 But if you follow a well crafted itinerary and a few Paris travel tips, you will still go back home with incredible memories of the Ville Lumière.

 Are you unsure where to start planning?
 Don’t worry, I am here to help.
-I have been to Paris several times, and know the city well, so I thought I’d creat an easy-to-follow itinerary for a day in Paris.
+I have been to Paris several times, and know the city well, so I thought I’d create an easy-to-follow itinerary for a day in Paris.
 I will also share a series of hacks to help you navigate the city.
+Continue reading and start preparing.

 Paris In A Day Itinerary Overview